drdaemos/xc5-docs/en/design_changes/adding_product_images_to_order_notifications.md

 # How it is going to work

-Before we get started we have to understand what templates {% link "render an invoice page" ref_s0pEdaWQ %}.
-The responsible {% link "viewer class" ref_lSwzIJDv %} for invoice display is `\XLite\View\Invoice` ({% link "more info about classnames in X-Cart" ref_1E0yUfyC %}) and as we can see in its code, it starts rendering the invoice from the `order/invoice/body.tpl` template (see `getDefaultTemplate()` method of the class) depending on the area:
+Before we get started we have to understand what templates {% link "render an invoice page" ref_rwQykwuT %}.
+The responsible {% link "viewer class" ref_qIifNQNq %} for invoice display is `\XLite\View\Invoice` ({% link "more info about classnames in X-Cart" ref_ddaUT3B3 %}) and as we can see in its code, it starts rendering the invoice from the `order/invoice/body.tpl` template (see `getDefaultTemplate()` method of the class) depending on the area:

 *   **Customer area**: if you are on the **Thank you** page after successful checkout, then the invoice will be displayed by the `<X-Cart>/skins/<u>default</u>/en/**order/invoice/body.tpl**` template;
 *   **Admin area**: if you are viewing an invoice in **Invoice** section of the order details page, then the invoice will be displayed by the `<X-Cart>/skins/<u>admin</u>/en/**order/invoice/body.tpl**` template;